-The following is an unedited entry from Crossroads for Women’s Residential Rehabilitation program Hope Book.
+The following is an unedited entry from Crossroads center for Women and Children program Hope Book.
 Women who attend the short-term residential program are encouraged to write their thoughts down in the form of letters and poems for other women going through the program to read.
 We share these excerpts in hopes of helping other women in recovery or those in need of treatment.

 Thank you, Crossroads